ElizabethNW/Milestone-2/README.md

 -   ###    Colour Scheme

-    -    The three main colours used are Green and white which are colours of the national flag.
+    -    The three main colours used are White, Green and a light lilac in the background.

 -   ###    Typography

-    -   Source Sans Pro is the main font used throughout the website.
+    -   'Oswald' is the main font used throughout the website.
         Sans Serif is used as the fallback font in case for any reason, the font isn't being imported into the site correctly.